-With the holiday season in full swing, many of our family members have recently been sipping brut rosé, which is a fairly dry, pink-tinted sparkling wine.
+With the holiday season in full swing, many of our family members have recently been sipping brut rosé.
+It’s a fairly dry, pink-tinted sparkling wine.
 Perhaps it’s the zing of effervescence that captivates them.
 Or the cheery bright color.
-Or the fact that the makers of pink wines often make them slightly sweeter than their straw-colored cousins, fulfilling the expectations of some consumers while at the same time seducing their taste buds with extra sweetness.
+It might also be that the makers of pink wines often make them slightly sweeter than their straw-colored cousins.
+That fulfills the expectations of some consumers while at the same time seducing their taste buds with extra sweetness.

-I suggested that our family group should conduct a brut rosé tasting, in which we would sample a number of brut rosés selling for about $7 to $15 a bottle, a modest but not rock-bottom price range.
-Since we are not wine experts and these are wines that are not advertised as the best in their class, the brut rosé tasting was designed as a form of entertainment and the excuse to have a party.
+I suggested that our family group should conduct a brut rosé tasting.
+We would sample a number of brut rosés selling for about $7 to $15 a bottle.
+That is a modest but not rock-bottom price range.
+We are not wine experts and these are wines that do not pretend to be the best of the best.
+Therefore, the brut rosé tasting was designed as a form of entertainment and the excuse to have a party.

-Eight members of our extended family gathered round, alternately tasting and running to the TV to check on the progress of the Lions vs Packers game.
-Each taster had eight matching glasses coded to match the wines; plain crackers and water to clear the palate; a cup with some coffee beans to clear the nose; a clipboard with a score sheet; and a pencil.
+Eight members of our extended family gathered round.
+We alternately tasted and ran to the TV to check on the progress of the Lions vs Packers game.
+Each taster had:

-Each bottle’s shipping label was given a fictitious identity, specifically H K N Q U V X Z. (These letters were chosen because they did not include any of the initials of our tasters, in hopes of minimizing that subtle influence over their scores.)
+Each bottle’s shipping label had a fictitious identity, specifically H K N Q U V X Z. (I chose these letters because they did not include any of the initials of our tasters.
+I hoped to minimize that subtle influence over their scores.)

 The score sheet was modeled on those used by professional tasters, with categories for color, carbonation, aroma, taste/dryness and flavor.
-Following advice from my friend and party host Reimer Priester, I had simplified the categories so as to make the tasting seem less like work, to minimize pretension, and to maximize festive enjoyment.
+Following advice from my friend and party host Reimer Priester, I had simplified the categories.
+This made the tasting seem less like work, minimized pretension, and maximized festive enjoyment.

 The key section of the score sheet asked each taster to select three wines that they liked best and the one that they liked best of all.
 If there were any wines that they actively disliked, they were asked to note that as well.
-Once all tasters had made their choices, each one applied silver stars to the labels of their top three still-concealed bottles, and a red heart sticker to their top choice.
+Once all tasters had made their choices, each one applied silver stars to the labels of their top three still-concealed bottles.
+They added a red heart sticker to their top choice.
 Rejected selections received a “NO” sticker.

 Finally, we arranged the bottles roughly in order of their overall rating as measured by hearts, stars and NOs.
 We unveiled the lowest ranking bottle first and transferred its shipping label to the revealed bottle.
 We continued until all were exposed.

 Did we discover a Champagne substitute, a gustatory gem hidden among the bargain wines?
-No, of course not, because that was not the goal: we are not trained tasters, and we did not attempt to compare cheap versus costly bubblies.
-What occurred was that we had fun, and each of us learned how we feel about this class of wines when we taste them “blind,” that is, without knowing brand name, price, or anything else.
-And we discovered, in this single barely-controlled marginally scientific experiment, that this group was in strong agreement on the top three wines, and on the bottom two wines of the group.
+No, of course not, because that was not the goal.
+We are not expert tasters, and we did not attempt to compare cheap versus costly bubblies.
+What occurred was that we had fun.
+Moreover, each of us learned how we feel about this class of wines when we taste them “blind,” that is, without knowing brand name, price, or anything else.
+And we discovered, in this single barely-controlled marginally scientific experiment, strong agreement.
+This group was near-unanimous on the top three wines, and on the bottom two wines of the group.

 Your own taste may be different, but here’s how our informal brut rosé tasting ranked the wines:

-There were surprises here compared with our expectations: Korbel Brut Rosé, with four hearts, five stars and no NOs, was a clear winner, but Korbel does not immediately come to mind when you think of the best wines.
-Nevertheless, when I searched I found that Korbel has been ranked high among inexpensive bubblies in a number of tests:
+There were surprises here compared with our expectations.
+Korbel Brut Rosé, with four hearts, five stars and no NOs, was a clear winner.
+However, Korbel does not immediately come to mind when you think of the best wines.
+Nevertheless, when I searched I found that Korbel has been ranked high among inexpensive bubblies in a number of tests.

-– Korbel Brut Rosé was one of the three “highly recommended” brut rosés (the highest category awarded) in Chicago Tribune’s comparison tasting of fourteen brut rosés ranging from $10 to $50 a bottle
+- Korbel Brut Rosé was one of three “highly recommended” brut rosés in Chicago Tribune’s comparison tasting of fourteen brut rosés ranging from $10 to $50 a bottle.

 Gruet was a surprise by sitting in the middle of the pack, since the Gruet wines are generally highly rated.
 Sex and Yellowtail Bubbles Rosé did not surprise our group as top rated quaffs, since our family was already fond of these wines.